 All ADHD medications such as Adderall must be stopped 2 weeks before until 3 weeks after surgery to prevent dangerous interactions with anesthesia.

 Do: Stop cigarettes and any nicotine for a tummy tuck or breast lift.
 Certain surgical procedures cannot be done in someone using nicotine.
 This even includes the “occasional” smoker.
-All forms of nicotine are included, such as cigarettes, cigars, chewing tobacco, nicotine gum and patches.
-If you use these at any time whatsoever, you must tell your plastic surgeon as extremely serious loss of skin and extreme scarring will occur with certain surgeries.
-Some of these surgeries include almost all facial procedures, breast lift and breast reduction, abdominoplasty or tummy tuck, aggressive chemical peels and laser resurfacing.
+All forms of nicotine are included, such as cigarettes, cigars, chewing tobacco, nicotine gum. vaping, e-cigarettes, and patches.
+If you use these at any time whatsoever, you must tell your plastic surgeon as an extremely serious loss of skin and extreme scarring will occur with certain surgeries.
+Some of these surgeries include almost all facial procedures, breast lift, and breast reduction, abdominoplasty or tummy tuck, aggressive chemical peels, and laser resurfacing.
 Alcohol use (beer, wine, mixed drinks) should be stopped 2 weeks prior to surgery, as alcohol can act as a blood thinner.